Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.1g New Bet Release

--  Fixed view settings issue where views other than Confluence were greyed out and not selectable.
-Temporarily have gone back to Kodi 18 settings format until the long term issue with the Kodi 19 format can be resolved.
+-  Fixed view settings issue where views other than Confluence were greyed out and not selectable due to the Kodi 19 conversion addon.
 -  Synchronized view settings with Aeon Nox Silvo skin.

 v2.0.0.1f New Beta Release